 Among the more than 100 medical specialties and subspecialties, the Department of Dermatology was the third department established at Cleveland Clinic and is currently located on the sixth floor of the outpatient superstructure, known as the Crile Building

-Please be advised that this year's candidates should have completed and received their Step 1 USMLE scores and have sat or will be sitting for their Step 2 CK USMLE test prior to the close of our deadline on October 27, 2014.
+Please be advised that this year's candidates should have completed and received their Step 1 USMLE scores.
+We encourage, but do not require, completion of Step 2 CK USMLE on October 30, 2016.
 No exceptions will be made due to the large number of applications we received each year.

 The Department of Dermatology offers a four-year training program that fulfills the requirements of the American Board of Dermatology.
 Candidates apply for a four-year program to include a year of transitional GL-1 training.